rioter00/MAGD487/CoverLetterAssignment.md

 + [Example Letters, Sorted by Industry](https://resumegenius.com/cover-letters-the-how-to-guide#Cover%20Letter%20Samples)

-### 1. Write Two Cover Letters for the two job postings you previously found- 20 points
+### 1. Write Two Cover Letters for the two job postings you previously found - 90 points
 + Regardless if the job posting asks for a cover letter.

 ### 2. Bring 2 copies each to class.
-These will be handed out and discussed at class time.
+These will be handed out and discussed at class time.  - 10 points

 <hr>